Come and visit the actual Longhouse rendered above. See for yourself….

 History of the Netural (Attawandaron) Iroquian Site

-The Lawson site is a 500-year-old Neutral Indian Village situated on a flat plateau overlooking Medway River and Snake Creek in northwest London.
+The Lawson site is a 500-year-old Neutral Iroquois Village situated on a flat plateau overlooking Medway River and Snake Creek in northwest London.
 Prehistoric Neutral Indians selected this location for its defensible characteristics, access to water, and proximity to a wide variety of animals, fish and wild plants.
 The site is 5 arces in size and was occupied by an estimated 2000 people.
 Three-quarters of the Lawson site remains covered by trees and is undisturbed by previous farming or archaeological digs.

 Archaeology on the Lawson Site